Waste enforcement priorities

 Information regarding suspicious collectors can be passed on in confidence to Clare County Council on the Anti Litter Hotline on 1-800-606706.
 Your co-operation is necessary to provide a cleaner and healthier environment.

-A dedicated multi-disciplinary Enforcement Team headed by a Senior Executive Engineer, was established in May 2004 to police and prosecute breaches of law.
+A dedicated multi-disciplinary Enforcement Team headed by a Senior Executive Engineer, was established to police and prosecute breaches of law.
 In relation to enforcement of waste management legislation activities undertaken include carrying out of some or all of the following activities:

 - For the compliant majority, designation of dedicated persons to improve the conduct of regulatory activities